 College Outdoors Jobs

 - We offer paid Trip Leader positions for qualifying applicants.
-For more information on how to become a Trip Leader, see our page on volunteering and leadership.
+For more information on how to become a Trip Leader, see our page on student leadership.